wordofwarning/wordofwarning.org/hab/privacy/index.md

 ---
 # CONFIGURATION
-layout: home # the season or event-specific template in /_layouts
+layout: hab # the season or event-specific template in /_layouts
-rootpath: "../"
+rootpath: "../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Word of Warning's Privacy Policy" # the name of the artist or company
+artist: "hÅb's Privacy Policy" # the name of the artist or company
 header_image:
-season: "Privacy Policy"
+season: "hÅb's Privacy Policy"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values